Spider Mites on Ponytail Palm

 - 1

-Move the plant away from other dry-air-loving specimens like cacti or succulents it's commonly displayed alongside, since that shared dry, sunny arrangement is exactly the environment mites thrive in and spread through easily.
+Move the plant away from other dry-air-loving specimens like cacti or succulents it's commonly displayed alongside, since that shared dry, sunny grouping is exactly the environment mites thrive in and spread through easily.

 - 2

-Run each strappy leaf between two fingers under a lukewarm shower to strip dust and mites along its full length, paying extra attention to where the leaves emerge from the crown at the top of the caudex, where debris tends to accumulate.
+Run each strappy leaf between two fingers under a lukewarm shower to strip dust and mites along its full length, paying extra attention to the tight junction where each blade meets the trunk, where debris and mites tend to accumulate unnoticed.

 - 3

-Spray insecticidal soap or diluted neem oil over the full length of every leaf, both sides.
-Space three applications a week apart, since eggs that survive the first round hatch before that window closes.
+Spray insecticidal soap or diluted neem oil over the full length of every leaf, both the top and underside surfaces, since mites feed and shelter mainly on the underside.
+Space three applications about a week apart, since eggs that survive the first round hatch before that window closes.

 - 4

-Resist the urge to also increase watering as a stress response — this drought-adapted plant doesn't need it, and overwatering a mite-stressed Ponytail Palm risks root problems on top of the pest issue.
+Resist the urge to also increase watering as a general stress response — this drought-adapted plant doesn't need it, and overwatering a mite-stressed Ponytail Palm risks compounding the problem with a caudex or root issue on top of the pest damage.

 - 5

-Build a periodic wipe-down of the long leaves into general care going forward, since this species' fountain-like leaf form collects dust that both hides early mite activity and makes the plant more attractive to them.
+Build a periodic wipe-down of the long leaves into general care going forward, since this species' fountain-like leaf form collects dust that both hides early mite activity and makes the plant more attractive to a new infestation.

 Prevention